-Exploring London: Things to Do & Travel Guide
+Exploring London: Things to Do & Travel Guide (Updated 2024)

-Last updated on January 31, 2024
+Last updated on October 10, 2024

 London needs no introduction.
 I’ve now been to this city three times and it was actually my first international destination ever.
 I have to be honest: when I went for the first two times, I was a little put off since I was expecting something different, maybe something a bit more cohesive or something that felt older.
-I most recently went back to London in 2022 with the hopes of knowing the city better.
+I most recently went back to London in 2022 and then in 2024 with the hopes of knowing the city better.
 Armed with a travel blogger mindset, I made a list and visited a lot of fantastic places.

 Since London has so much for tourists to do, I’ve divided this post up accordingly.
 I hope it helps!